greenpeace/AQMesh/README.md

 | `pandas` 		  | 0.23.4    |
 | `pandas-gbq` 	          | 0.6.1     |

-`fbprophet` depends on `pyStan`, which needs quite a lot of RAM during the installation.
+`fbprophet` depends on `pyStan`, which needs quite a lot of RAM during the installation (a few GBs).
 If you run into problems, consider using a swapfile.